chamitro/HDJ/README.md

 ## Features
 - 🎵 Loads all `.mp3` files from a folder
-- ⏳ Fade out the current track and fade in the next with a 15-second crossfade
+- ⏳ Press `SPACE` to manually fade out the current track and fade in the next with a 15-second crossfade
 - 🥁 Basic BPM mapping support for beat-synced transitions
-- 🎹 Press `SPACE` to manually trigger the next track
 - 🕒 Auto-transition when a track ends

 ## Requirements